MailTape/MailTape-v1/_posts/2018-01-21-Musique-Chienne.md

 _Inès_: **"**Tainsus is another one of my accidental SoundCloud discoveries.
 He makes synth-based tunes, and this one is my favorite of his.
 No need for lyrics when you have that title and build-up/release combination.
 So, so comforting when you need to get your head out of something, find peace for a few minutes, or just breathe.**"**

 ## OH MU - TOUT LE MONDE EST CONTENT ET VA À SA MAISON
-_Inès_: **"**Wins first place in the best title category (it translates to "EVERYBODY IS HAPPY AND IS GOING BACK TO THEIR HOMES").
+_Inès_: **"**Wins first place in the best title category (it translates to "EVERYBODY IS HAPPY AND IS GOING BACK TO THEIR HOUSE").
 Fun, nice and light-hearted little instrumental track.
 Just great!**"**

 <p id="outroduction">That's all folks, thanks for listening!
 Big thanks to [Musique Chienne](https://www.facebook.com/musiquechienne/) for being our guest this morning, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
 Have a bright Sunday!</p>